 Cut Down Refined Sugar Intake

 Refined sugar has lots of calories but no essential vitamins and minerals.
+Excessive sugar intake such as high consumption of added sugar beverages, added sugar desserts or overly sweet fruits has been linked to declines in memory, cognitive and other brain functions.
 If your loved one’s dementia is giving them a sweet tooth, satisfy their sugar cravings with naturally sweet food such as fruit lightly sweetened smoothies.

 Reduce Sodium Consumption